top of page

 Josh King:

-It would start that Sunday, September 10th, in Boston, where all of the high ranking members of Congress who had a national security resume themselves, people like Sam Nunn, people like Les Aspen would gather in a Boston hotel, and almost anoint their nominee.
+It would start that Sunday, September 10th, in Boston, where all of the high ranking members of Congress who had a national security resume themselves would gather in a Boston hotel, and almost anoint their nominee.
 Next day, he goes to Philadelphia, Pennsylvania, gives a speech at Carpenter's Hall.
-Next day he's in Ohio at a jet engine plant, where they make engines for the F1-11 fighter.
+Next day he's in Ohio at a jet engine plant.
 The next day, that Wednesday, he's going to give a major speech in Sterling Heights, Michigan, at the campus of General Dynamics Land Systems.
 But before he does that, he's going to put through its paces the product that is manufactured at Land Systems-

 Announcer: